 Dynamic C comes with a built-in, full-featured text editor.
 It may be customized to suit your style using the Environment Options dialog box.
 The dialog box has tabs for various aspects of the editor.
-Note that keyboard shortcuts for some of the options have no character to underline, so the character is shown between brackets, thus, when the Editor menu options are visible, Alt+Q is the keyboard shortcut for toggling the option "Cursor through tabs".

 Editor Tab

 Click on the Editor tab to display the following dialog.
 Installation defaults are shown.